pgoracle/pgora-builtin/README.md

-= Orafce - Oracle's compatibility functions and packages
+= pgora-builtin - Oracle compatibility functions and packages for PostgreSQL

 Functions and operators that emulate a subset of functions and packages from the Oracle RDBMS.

 == Oracle functions and Oracle packages

-This module contains some useful function which can help with porting Oracle application to PostgreSQL or can be useful generally.
+This module contains useful functions which can help with porting Oracle application to PostgreSQL or can be useful generally.

-Built-in Oracle date functions have been tested against Oracle 10 for comformance.
-Date ranges from 1960 to 2070 work correctly.
-Dates before 1100-03-01 cannot be verified due to a bug in Oracle.

 All functions are fully compatible with Oracle and respect all known format strings.
 Detailed description you can find on internet.
 Find